José María Linares: Revolutions against Linares

-The following year witnessed another revolution; Generals Córdova and Ágreda brought to Bolivia what was called called a cruzada (Crusade), a curious name given to any invasion by political exiles to overthrow the established government.
+The following year witnessed another revolution; Generals Córdova and Ágreda brought to Bolivia what was called a cruzada (Crusade), a curious name given to any invasion by political exiles to overthrow the established government.
 They brought men and war materials from Peru and crossed the border.
 Linares, who was then in Oruro and learned of the event, swiftly set things in motion.
 The two army forces, the revolutionaries and the government forces, met on the heights of La Paz on the same day, so that Córdova and Ágreda descended to the city from the northern hills at the same time that Linares descended from the road called "de Potosí".
 The battle broke out on the slopes of the "Calvario," ten or twelve blocks from the main square; it did not last long because the revolutionary forces were inferior, and they were completely defeated.
 The leaders fled to Peru.
 The government showed clemency towards the prisoners.
 In this revolution, it seems beyond doubt that Peruvian authorities played some part, at least tolerating and sympathizing with the preparations and leaders of the cruzada by the belicistas.
 With these revolutions extinguished, the government appeared more powerful and stable than ever.
 Linares, after making a journey across the country, studying its geography, considered summoning Congress.
 He believed that to complete his 'work,' it was necessary for him to account for his actions before the National Assembly.